spencerdouglas7/spencerdouglas7.github.io/README.md

   Developed in a group of 4 using scrum over 3 1 month sprints employing Software Engineering practices & design/documentation.
 Aims to consolidate business expense reporting
   & personal finance tracking within a single convenient mobile software solution.
 Allows users to track, categorize & view personal expense data, as well as create events and connect with other users to manage/plan finances for events or groups.
 Applications include personal finance management, business expense reporting, event planning, shared expense management (roommates, couples, etc.).
-Project was a great success despite the many obstacles encountered during production, including
+Has convenience features such as automatic receipt scanning using OCR as well as data visualization to view Project was a great success despite the many obstacles encountered during production, including
   COVID-19 sending everyone home a mere week after completing our first sprint!

  <b>Demo coming soon.</b>